lyhistory/lyhistory.github.io/docs/vuepress/docs/software/hardware/ic_microcomputer/esp32.md

 Partitions tables occupies 13.0MB of flash (13631488 bytes) which does not fit in configured flash size 2MB.
 Change the flash size in menuconfig under the 'Serial Flasher Config' menu.

+Target 'esp32s3' specified on command line is not consistent with target 'esp32' in the environment.

+Solution: open a new terminal

 ### ESP32 Mini Smart Farm
 https://www.elec-cafe.com/esp32-mini-smart-farm-micropython/